github/docs/content/codespaces/reference/security-in-github-codespaces.md

 Organization owners can restrict the ability to make forward ports available publicly or within the organization.
 For more information, see "[AUTOTITLE](/codespaces/managing-codespaces-for-your-organization/restricting-the-visibility-of-forwarded-ports)."

-**Privately forwarded ports**: Are accessible on the internet, but only the codespace creator can access them, after authenticating to {% data variables.product.product_name %}.
+**Privately forwarded ports:** Are accessible on the internet, but only the codespace creator can access them, after authenticating to {% data variables.product.product_name %}.

-**Publicly forwarded ports within your organization**: Are accessible on the internet, but only to members of the same organization as the codespace, after authenticating to {% data variables.product.product_name %}.
+**Publicly forwarded ports within your organization:** Are accessible on the internet, but only to members of the same organization as the codespace, after authenticating to {% data variables.product.product_name %}.

-**Publicly forwarded ports**: Are accessible on the internet, and anyone on the internet can access them.
+**Publicly forwarded ports:** Are accessible on the internet, and anyone on the internet can access them.
 No authentication is needed to access public forwarded ports.

 All forwarded ports are private by default, which means that you will need to authenticate before you can access the port.
 Access to a codespace's private forwarded ports is controlled by authentication cookies with a 3-hour expiry period.
 When the cookie expires, you will need to reauthenticate.